devschooldevops/07_08_pipelines/Day2/Lab1 - Azure RM service connection.md

-# Create a service connection
+# Create Azure RM service connection

 ## Create a service connection with workload identity federation (automatic) ##
 :memo: With this recommended selection, Azure DevOps automatically queries for the subscription and resource group for which we will use the connection.